Coevolution of Intracluster Light and Brightest Cluster Galaxies: Components that make up the ICL and BCG

-Fig.~\ref{fig:ID0raddistcomps} and Fig.~\ref{fig:compsHMR} suggest that a large reason for differences in the estimation of ICL mass fraction and composition across different studies is likely due to different methods of dividing the ICL and the BCG.
-Cuts such as the Holmberg radius, 100 kpc or 3-component fitting will include less material in the ICL from completed mergers and in-situ star formation than a more central cut of 30 kpc.
+Figures~\ref{fig:ID0raddistcomps} and~\ref{fig:compsHMR} suggest that a large reason for differences in the estimation of ICL mass fraction and composition across different studies is likely due to different methods of dividing the ICL and the BCG.
+Cuts such as the Holmberg radius, 100 kpc or three-component fitting will include less material in the ICL from completed mergers and in situ star formation than a more central cut of 30 kpc.
 At the same time, Fig.~\ref{fig:compsHMR} shows a great deal of individual variation in the distributions of the three different components between different clusters, suggesting that a universal radius cut is a flawed method of dividing the ICL and the BCG.
-Selections based on dynamical information will likely select primarily material stripped from surviving galaxies and risk excluding merged or in-situ material in clusters where these components are more extended.
+Additionally, selections based on dynamical information could exclude merged or in situ material in clusters where these components are more extended.
+Alternatively, dynamical cut selections have been shown to put more material in the ICL than other measurements \citep{Brough2023}.
 Therefore, when separating the ICL and the BCG, it is important to consider individual variations between clusters and how they may influence the results found.

-Note that while Fig.~\ref{fig:compsHMR} shows the distribution of the three different components with mass and suggests that the more extended stripped component should dominate the ICL, it gives us no information about the masses of these three components and, thus, the relative amount each makes of the BCG+ICL system.
+We note that while Fig.~\ref{fig:compsHMR} shows the distribution of the three different components with mass and suggests that the more extended stripped component should dominate the ICL, it gives us no information about the masses of these three components and, thus, the relative amount each makes of the BCG+ICL system.